lamarquise/printf/README.md

 which handle the transfer from va arg list to an in memory variable.
 That switch occures with a if forest.

+Precision: pads with '0's on right, unaffected by '-', takes precedent over width.
+0s added on left never right of num unless a float ???
+Width: pads with ' 's on right, OR '0's if '0' flag, OR left justify with ' '  not '0' if '-'

+signs + or - do not count in precision but do count in width...
+0x of # does not count in precision but does in width...

 Signed: